What Is Autism?

 - Pervasive Developmental Disorder – Not Otherwise Specified (PDD-NOS)

-Each one is a separate illness on its own even though they are all part of the Autism Spectrum.
-According to the website Care.com the following is a description of the Autism spectrum.
+Each one is a separate illness on its own even though they are all part of the ASD.
+According to the website Care.com, the following is a description of the Autism spectrum.